jfhbrook/susitna/README.md

 ## Prior Attempts

-- joshiverse/s7bas - a YOLO attempt at writing a basic from scratch.
-I learned at TON but ultimately realized I needed to step back and figure out how a "real" BASIC works.
+- joshiverse/s7bas - a YOLO attempt at writing a basic from scratch, based largely on the MSX Technical Handbook.
+I learned at TON but ultimately realized I needed to step back and figure out how you would actually architect a modern BASIC interpreter.
-- joshiverse/yabasic-rs - an attempt to port yabasic to rust. really good progress on porting yabasic's lexer to nom, but I ran into a lot of issues I had to research to get past.
-The parser was a bit less fleshed out.
+- joshiverse/yabasic-rs - an attempt to port yabasic to rust. everything worthwhile from there has been moved to this repo.

 ## Architecture